Generate an SSH key pair

 ssh-keygen will generate two files in your

-id_rsa_jasminis the private SSH key file which is passphrase protected and should not be shared with others.
-The file should have permission "400", i.e. readable only by you
+id_rsa_jasmin- the private key file (which should have permission "400", i.e. readable only by you)

 Converting a PuTTYGen SSH private key for use with MobaXterm (Windows only)